-Although adding a traditional fireplace to an existing home sounds daunting, gas log systems have been developed to add fireplaces to nearly any home quickly.
-Read on to learn more about the benefits of vented and vent-free gas log fireplaces.
+Although adding a traditional fireplace to an existing home sounds daunting, gas log systems have been developed to quickly add fireplaces to any home.
+Read on to learn more about the benefits of vented gas log fireplaces and vent-free gas log fireplaces.

 Built-In vs. Freestanding Gas Log Set

-Unless you plan to build a new addition to your existing home, adding a traditional brick fireplace and chimney can be a costly upgrade.
-Fortunately, there are plenty of other options for adding a gas log set to your living space.
+Unless you plan to build a new addition to your existing home, adding a traditional brick fireplace and chimney designed for burning wood can be a costly upgrade.
+Fortunately, there are plenty of other options for adding gas fireplace logs to your living space.
 One option is a prefabricated fireplace, which is more energy-efficient and easy to install than a traditional fireplace.

 There are two types of prefabricated gas log fireplaces: freestanding and built-in.

 Built-in.
 Fireplaces that are built-in look similar to traditional

 Freestanding.
 Freestanding units have a lightweight construction and

 are incredibly simple to install.
 They also come in plenty of sizes, shapes, and finishes.